MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 ```

 > [!TIP]
-> If you want to decide whether you check and/or download an available update based on the end user's device battery level, network conditions, etc. then wrap the call to `sync` in a condition that ensures you only call it when wanted.
+> If you want to decide whether you check or download an available update based on the end user's device battery level, network conditions, etc. then wrap the call to `sync` in a condition that ensures you only call it when wanted.

 #### SyncOptions